 Salicylates should be avoided because of the increased risk of bleeding secondary to platelet dysfunction

 Yellow fever is one of many causes of viral hemorrhagic fever.
 It is a member of the flavivirus family (group B arbovirus).
-The Flavivirus genus is composed of more than 70 arthropod-transmitted viruses, of which 30 are known to cause human disease.
-Other flaviviral infections include dengue, Japanese encephalitis, and tick-borne encephalitis.
+The Flavivirus genus is composed of more than 70 viruses, most of which are arthropod-borne, with 30 that are known to cause human disease.
+Other flaviviral infections include dengue, Japanese encephalitis, West Nile, Zika, and tick-borne encephalitis.
 It is important to consider this group of viruses in the clinical differential of CNS infection, hemorrhagic fever, and acute febrile illnesses with arthropathy.
 Yellow fever virus is shown in the image below.
 (See Etiology.)

-A mosquito-borne disease, yellow fever can manifest as a spectrum of presentations, ranging from asymptomatic illness to acute-onset viral hepatitis and hemorrhagic fever.
+A mosquito-borne disease, yellow fever can manifest on a wide spectrum, ranging from asymptomatic illness to acute-onset viral hepatitis and hemorrhagic fever.
 (See Clinical and Workup.)

 From 1793-1822, yellow fever was one of the most dreaded diseases in US port cities.
 Yellow fever outbreaks in the United States shaped American history and influenced important national decisions.
 In the 1780s, yellow fever outbreaks in Philadelphia were responsible for killing one tenth of the city's population.